duplxey/postgres-post/README.md

 export default ParseContext;
 ```

-Wrap the entire app using `ParseContext.Provider` like so:
+Then initialize Parse in *layout.js* and wrap the entire app with `ParseContext.Provider` like so:

 ```jsx
 // src/app/layout.js